codingteam/naggum/Readme.md

 ## Disclaimer

-Naggum does not aims to be yet another Common Lisp or Scheme or Emacs Lisp or whatever implementation.
+Naggum does not aim to be yet another Common Lisp or Scheme or Emacs Lisp or whatever implementation.
 Instead, we are trying to deliver a modern Lisp dialect that makes use of most of .Net's benefits.